wiredtiger/mongo-tests/TTL_TEST/README.md

 To compile run the following (change the location of your mongo-cxx-driver as required):

     export LD_LIBRARY_PATH=/opt/mongo-cxx-driver/lib/
-    export PKG_CONFIG_PATH=/opt/mongo-cxx-driver/lib/ pkgconfig/
+    export PKG_CONFIG_PATH=/opt/mongo-cxx-driver/lib/pkgconfig/
     c++ --std=c++11 repro.cpp $(pkg-config --cflags --libs libmongocxx) -lpthread -o repro

 To run (needs default mongod running):
+1. Copy the runner.sh script and mongod.config file to your mongod repro.
-1. In your mongod repro run the ./runner.sh script, this will start your mongod and point it at the database directory passed specified on the command line.
+2. In your mongod repro run the ./runner.sh script, this will start your mongod and point it at the database directory passed specified on the command line.

        ./runner.sh $DBPATH
-2. In a separate shell run ./repro
+3. In a separate shell run ./repro